pachyderm/docs/content/2.3.x/concepts/data-concepts/branch.md

 # metadata #
 title: Branch
 description: Learn about the concept of a branch in Pachyderm.
+glossaryDefinition: A pointer to a commit that moves along with new commits as they are submitted.
 date:
 # taxonomy #
 tags: ["concepts", "pachctl", "data-operations"]